Parrot-Developers/olympe/src/olympe/doc/installation.rst

 You should now have a 'built' Olympe workspace that already provides a Python virtual environment you can use in your developments (see the next steps).

-Alternatively, to build an Olympe wheel to install in another environment, use the following command
+Alternatively, to build an Olympe wheel to install Olympe in another environment, use the following command:

 .. code-block:: console